PEBL West Africa

 Nesa By Makers Igur1ix0mqm Unsplash (1)

-With the support of the Australian Department of Foreign Affairs and Trade (DFAT), the ACU is leading on a capacity strengthening programme building on the successes of PEBL in East Africa.
+With the support of the Australian Department of Foreign Affairs and Trade (DFAT), the ACU led on a capacity strengthening programme building on the successes of PEBL in East Africa.
+The programme ran from September 2021 to August 2024.

 The Partnership